-The RM48Lx40 device integrates the ARM Cortex-R4F Floating-Point CPU which offers an efficient 1.66 DMIPS/MHz, and has configurations which can run up to 200 MHz, providing up to 332 DMIPS.
+The RM48Lx40 device integrates the ARM Cortex-R4F Floating-Point CPU.
+The CPU offers an efficient 1.66 DMIPS/MHz, and has configurations that can run up to 200 MHz, providing up to 332 DMIPS.
 The device supports the little-endian [LE] format.

-The RM48Lx40 device has up to 3MB of integrated flash and up to 256KB of data RAM with single-bit error correction and double-bit error detection.
-The flash memory on this device is a nonvolatile, electrically erasable and programmable memory implemented with a 64-bit-wide data bus interface.
-The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program and erase operations.
+The RM48L940 device has 3MB of integrated flash and 256KB of data RAM.
+The RM48L740 device has 2MB of integrated flash and 256KB of data RAM.
+The RM48L540 device has 2MB of integrated flash and 192KB of data RAM.
+Both the flash and RAM have single-bit error correction and double-bit error detection.
+The flash memory on this device is a nonvolatile, electrically erasable, and programmable memory implemented with a 64-bit-wide data bus interface.
+The flash operates on a 3.3-V supply input (same level as I/O supply) for all read, program, and erase operations.
 When in pipeline mode, the flash operates with a system clock frequency of up to 200 MHz.
-The SRAM supports single-cycle read and write accesses in byte, halfword, word and double-word modes.
+The SRAM supports single-cycle read and write accesses in byte, halfword, word, and double-word modes.

 The N2HET is an advanced intelligent timer that provides sophisticated timing functions for real-time applications.
 The timer is software-controlled, using a reduced instruction set, with a specialized timer micromachine and an attached I/O port.
 The N2HET can be used for pulse-width-modulated outputs, capture or compare inputs, or GPIO.
 The N2HET is especially well suited for applications requiring multiple sensor information and drive actuators with complex and accurate time pulses.
 A High-End Timer Transfer Unit (HTU) can perform DMA-type transactions to transfer N2HET data to or from main memory.
 A Memory Protection Unit (MPU) is built into the HTU.